Daniel-Hardie/Personal_Organiser/README.md

 ## Known Bugs
 * When new user is created their UID is no longer added to database in Firebase
+* Upon executing Ionic serve for first time, might not take to home page.
+If so log out and thne log in for now.

 ## Features and Things to Implement
 * Add editting event functionality